 Are there times the OIG can’t help with military records fraud?

 Again, we can only help when NARA’s records have been wrongfully used.
 If records from NARA have not been used, we do not have any jurisdiction.
 For example, we do not investigate claims someone is lying about military service to brag, impress someone, or fool a potential boyfriend or girlfriend.

 Isn’t it always a crime to lie about military service?

 In general, no. While it may be morally reprehensible, it is usually not a crime.
-However, the Stolen Valor Act of 2013 (https://www.congress.gov/bill/113th-congress/house-bill/258) makes it a crime for someone to claim they received certain medals in order to obtain money, property, or some other tangible benefit.
-The law only bars false claims about certain military awards, including the Purple Heart, Bronze Star, and a few others; and ONLY when someone makes a false claim about them to gain money or some tangible benefit a crime.
-Someone falsely claiming military service in order to brag or impress others is not a crime.
+However, the Stolen Valor Act of 2013 (https://www.congress.gov/bill/113th-congress/house-bill/258) makes it a crime for someone to claim they received certain medals to obtain money, property, or some other tangible benefit.
+The law only bars false claims about certain military awards, including the Purple Heart, Bronze Star, and a few others; and ONLY when someone makes a false claim about them to gain money or some tangible benefit from a crime.
+Someone falsely claiming military service to brag or impress others is not a crime.
 However, our office can investigate other crimes as long as it involves forging, altering, or misusing records from NARA in some way.